ivanrichmond/hello/README.md

 8. To go to the Admin screen, go to `http://localhost:7777/admin` and enter `adminPassword` in `package.json`.
 The default is `friend`, but you can change it.
 ## Technologies

-- MongoDB
+- NeDB
 - Node / Express
 - React
 - React Router 6
 - Flow (forthcoming)
 - Less (forthcoming)
-- json-server2 (Only temporary scaffolding until MongoDB in place)
+- json-server2 (Only temporary scaffolding until NeDB in place)

-**NEXT UP:** Backend and UI Tech Debt
+**NEXT UP:** Write back-end interpretation of requests from client.
 ### TODO
 #### Front End